NeviduJ/ICTer-Workshop-Transformers/README.md

   - `sinhala_model_weights.pth`
   - `tamil_model_weights.pth`

-Pico-GPT models are slightly larger than the basic Atto-GPT models and are intended for:
+Pico-GPT implementations are slightly larger than the basic Atto-GPT implementations and are intended for:

 - Inspecting a more fully trained mini GPT in Sinhala and Tamil.
-- Experimenting with sampling strategies (temperature, top-k / top-p) and prompt design.
-- Comparing training curves, capacity, and sample quality vs. the smaller Atto-GPT models.
+- Comparing training curves, capacity, and sample quality vs. the smaller Atto-GPT implementations.

 These assets are **reference implementations**—they exist so you can poke at a working mini GPT without waiting for training to finish.